Bologna as a Place to Study

 Of all American students studying in Bologna, only E.C.Co. students have the privilege of living in the University of Bologna’s own “studentati” (dormitories) with same

 sex Italian or international roommates.The "studentati" are within a reasonable distance of the city center.
 All residences have cooking facilities.

-The fees cover tuition for the academic program, round-trip transportation on the group flight, housing, and extracurricular trips and activities organized by the program.
+The comprehensive semester fee* covers tuition for the academic program, round-trip transportation on the group flight, housing, and extracurricular trips and activities organized by the program.
 Each semester, students will receive a partial food allowance to cover approximately 2/3 of food costs.